flocheyv/SofProjectRepo/README.md

 You can log in with a user profile (me/password) or with an admin profile (flo/admin) to see everything and having more possibilities.

 Otherwise you can try our application on our PaaS host Heroku.
 [SofProject Heroku](https://github.com/flocheyv/).
+You can also see our project on [BuildHive CI](https://github.com/flocheyv/).

 ## License ##